ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-2-writing-constructors.rst

    Constructors must have the same name as the class!
 Constructors have no return type!

+..
+  I don't really like encouraging students to write meaningless no-arg constructors.
+I'd much rather explain that you can write a no-arg constructor but only should if you can create a meaningful default object.
+I'd argue that a Person with no name, no email, and no phone number is not a meaningful object.
+What do you think? -Peter

 Classes usually have more than one constructor.
 There are usually at least 2 constructors:

 - a constructor that takes no parameters